Farisllwaah/NGS-Framework/README.md

 https://github.com/Farisllwaah/NGS-Framework/blob/master/Thedescription%20of%20input%20parameters.pdf

-# Testing a large samples
+# Testing a large sample

 The simulation environment was configured in the previous steps, i.e. MIPs & BW values now are known.
 However, each simulated VM represented a workflow execution thread in the real cloud.
 So, we can now predict the runtime for testing data much larger than the